andrewchopko/insta-clone/README.md

 Test task for enhancement developer skills on Magisoft iternship.
 It includes working with different front-end tools (Mostly React and sagas for async side-effects) and back-end tools (different database types, redis, real-time).

 ## Required OS
 Forgot about shit windows OS.
-Install Linux as primary OS or make dual boot system.
+Install Linux as primary OS or use dual boot system.

 ### Tools
 #### Front-end